How Can Seniors Get Deals on Storage Units?

 Negotiation is best done in person.
 If possible, start with independently owned businesses.
 They may have more leeway than the big chains.

 Many facilities have special rates for first-time customers.
-Others give you the first month for free.
+Others give you the first month for free or, like Public Storage, offer rent as low as $1 for the first month.
 At the very least, you might persuade the manager to throw in some moving boxes, a lock, or truck rental for an afternoon.

 Most facilities rent on a month-to-month basis, but they’re more likely to work with you if you commit to a longer contract.
 If you need the unit for at least several months, ask for a contract with a discounted, locked-in rate.
 You could also get a break by paying for the first few months upfront.